axibase/atsd-use-cases/how-to/github/project-release-notification.md

 ![](images/webhook-confirm.png)

-If you launched ATSD with the pre-configured `SLACK_CONFIG` variable, the set-up process is complete.
+If you launched ATSD with the pre-configured `SLACK_CONFIG` variable, the setup process is complete.
 You're ready to begin receiving notifications to the defined Slack Workspace.

 ### Configure Web Notification